By TOM DUPREE

 You may want to watch the film a second time to observe the technical mastery that achieves its almost unbearably intense emotional effects; it’s just as compelling when re-screened.
 The table-bound setting is no match for Lumet’s inventiveness: the actors are constantly in motion, fussing with windows or a wall fan, prowling for emphasis, sweating through both heat and effort and pacing for any possible relief from the oppressive atmosphere.
 In Lumet’s wonderful book Making Movies, he describes settling on a “lens plot” to make the room seem smaller and smaller as the story proceeds, gradually using longer and longer lenses to reduce the apparent space between the subjects.
 In addition, Lumet and Kaufman shot the first third of the movie above eye level, the middle third at eye level, and the final third from below eye level so that the set’s ceiling began to appear.
 “Not only were the walls closing in,” Lumet writes, “the ceiling was as well.”
 Watching 12 Angry Men with this in mind shows us how cinema can affect our mood without even announcing itself.

 12 Angry Men marked the beginning of Sidney Lumet’s legendary movie career, and was a breakout showcase for Lee J. Cobb, Ed Begley, E. G. Marshall (who would later go back into the courtroom as the star of Rose’s highly respected tv series The Defenders), Jack Warden, John Fiedler, Robert Webber, Jack Klugman, Martin Balsam and Edward Binns.
-But just one of the jurors was a member of our club at the time of shooting: George Voskovec (Juror 11, the naturalized European watchmaker) joined The Players in 1955.
+But only one of the jurors was a member of our club at the time of shooting: George Voskovec (Juror 11, the naturalized European watchmaker) joined The Players in 1955.
 He and Joseph Sweeney (Juror 9, the oldest man) were the only two cast members to reprise their roles from the 1954 live broadcast.

 96 minutes.
 Available for rental from Amazon or streaming with Amazon Prime.